Fibre-optic gyroscope: Operation

 Two beams from a laser are injected into the same fibre but in opposite directions.
 Due to the Sagnac effect, the beam travelling against the rotation experiences a slightly shorter path delay than the other beam.
 The resulting differential phase shift is measured through interferometry, thus translating one component of the angular velocity into a shift of the interference pattern which is measured photometrically.

 Beam splitting optics split light from a laser diode (or other laser light source) into two waves propagating in both clockwise and anticlockwise directions through a coil consisting of many turns of optical fibre.
 The strength of the Sagnac effect is dependent on the effective area of the closed optical path: this is not simply the geometric area of the loop but is also increased by the number of turns in the coil.
 The FOG was first proposed by Vali and Shorthill in 1976.
 Development of both the passive interferometer type of FOG, or IFOG, and a newer concept, the passive ring resonator FOG, or RFOG, is proceeding in many companies and establishments worldwide.

 Advantages

 A FOG provides extremely precise rotational rate information, in part because of its lack of cross-axis sensitivity to vibration, acceleration, and shock.
 Unlike the classic spinning-mass gyroscope or resonant/mechanical gyroscopes, the FOG has no moving parts and doesn't rely on inertial resistance to movement.
 Hence, the FOG is an excellent alternative to a mechanical gyroscope.
 Because of their intrinsic reliability and long lifetime, FOGs are used for high performance space applications and military inertial navigation systems.

+Fibre-optic gyroscopes are increasingly valued for their resilience against Global Navigation Satellite System (GNSS) jamming and spoofing.
+Because FOGs operate as autonomous inertial sensors and do not rely on external satellite signals to determine rotational movement or heading, they can continue providing accurate navigation and attitude data during GPS interference events.
+This has become particularly important in maritime and defence applications, where deliberate GNSS disruption has increased significantly in regions such as the Black Sea, Baltic Sea, Eastern Mediterranean, and Strait of Hormuz.

 The FOG typically shows a higher resolution than a ring laser gyroscope.

 FOGs are implemented in both open-loop and closed-loop configurations.